-Newly-released body cam footage from night of fiery BRPD unit crash raises questions about Zachary PDs investigation
+Newly-released body cam footage from night of fiery BRPD unit crash raises questions about Zachary PD's investigation

 Latest Weather Blog

-Newly-released body cam footage from night of fiery BRPD unit crash raises questions about Zachary PDs investigation
+Newly-released body cam footage from night of fiery BRPD unit crash raises questions about Zachary PD's investigation

+ZACHARY - Newly-obtained body camera footage from the night Baton Rouge Police officer Loren Gaskin totaled his unmarked police unit in a head-on collision in Zachary raises many questions about the investigation into the fiery crash.

 The WBRZ Investigative Unit previously uncovered that Gaskin had tested above the legal limit for alcohol at the time of the wreck, which happened in Zachary on March 16.